Skip to content

 Build a command tree

-Use container() to group commands under a namespace:
+container() groups commands under a namespace:

 import { Terminal, command, container } from '@johannes.latzel/terminal';